Merge engine (not to be confused with

 SHOW CREATE TABLEand

-Merge type table contains a virtual
+Merge type table contains the virtual column

-_table column of the
+_table of the type

 WHERE/PREWHERE clause contains conditions for the